Five security advantages in the Cisco SD-WAN solution

 Advantages 2.
 Compliance guarantee for sensitive information

-For example, user and employee personal information, corporate transaction and financial data, critical application development source code and test cases and other sensitive information will flow between branches within the WAN, not to mention the newly introduced cloud applications.
+For example, user and employee personal information, corporate transaction and financial data, critical application development source code and test cases and other sensitive information will flow between branches within the WAN, not to mention the newly introduced cloud based applications.
 In Cisco's intent-based network, you only need to make a setting like "Transfer sensitive data only on IPsec VPN" once in vManage, and it can be automatically applied to the entire network.
-At the same time, with the built-in firewall in the WAN router and the vSmart controller that can clearly divide traffic according to security policies, ensure that only the required applications can access these critical data.
+At the same time, with the built-in firewall in the WAN router and the vSmart controller that can clearly divide traffic according to security policies, ensure that only the required software as a service - saas applications can access these critical data.